 Congratulations to Spartan Racing and Spartan Racing Electric!
 They competed at the Michigan International Speedway last weekend.
 The Spartan Racing, SJSU Formula SAE placed 4th in Combustion and 8th in Spartan Racing Electric, placing the team's top California team in each class.
 It is also important to recognize that we are the only school with entries in both classes that qualified for endurance.
 We are so proud of these teams for persisting through all the challenges.
 Go Spartans!

 ME Alumni Recognition and Scholarship Event

-We had the chance to honor Daniel Bolin, our ME Distinguished Alumnus of the Year, whom we would like to thank for his many contributions to the department as an experienced industry professional.
+We had the chance to honor Mark A. Pasquale, our ME Distinguished Alumnus of the Year, whom we would like to thank for his many contributions to the department as an experienced industry professional.

 At the event, our guests were able to explore various Senior Design projects and voted to select the ME Senior Design Project of the Year.
-To that end, we would like to congratulate the Spartan Superway Bogie Wheel Housing Team for winning first place, and the teams who tied for runner-up, the EV Charge Bot Team and the Autonomous Nutrient Analyzer Team!
+To that end, we would like to congratulate the Electric Conversion module for winning first place, and to the Exoskeleton team, who won first runner-up!

 Finally, we would like to thank everyone who attended this event and made it a true celebration of ingenuity, achievement, and generosity.

 "Solar-Powered Automated Transportation: Feasibility and Visualization," a study by Dr. Furman, Dr. Laxmi, ME Alumni Jack Fogelquist, and several others was published this December 2021 by MTI.
 "The report is the culmination of 19 months of research into the feasibility of powering a radically new public transportation system by grid tied solar PV and an investigation into how to best visualize it for stakeholder buy-in," says Dr. Furman.